marbl/MHAP/README.md

 # MHAP

 MinHash alignment process (MHAP pronounced MAP): locality sensitive hashing to detect overlaps and utilities.
+This is the development branch, please use the [latest tagged](https://github.com/marbl/MHAP/releases/tag/v1.0).

 ## Build